slabstech/dwani-workshop/README.md

-# Dhwani - Your Kannada Speaking Voice Buddy
+# dwani.ai - Your Kannada Speaking Voice Buddy

 ## Overview

-Dhwani is a self-hosted GenAI platform designed to provide voice mode interaction for Kannada and other Indian languages.
+dwani.ai is a self-hosted GenAI platform designed to provide voice mode interaction for Kannada and other Indian languages.

 ## Workshop steps